satishkumar0209/Jenkins/README.md

 pause
 ```
 Save it has "name.Bat"(Here double qutations is required).
 Now to run this file in command prompt </p>

 ### How to run batch file command prompt
-<p> Double click on batch file
+>Double click on batch file